Frequently Asked Questions

 Check with your doctor.
 You must be vaccinated against COVID to travel on this trip.

 Your trip begins in Ponta Delgada and ends in Angra do Heroísmo.
+Most flights to and from the Azores will involve transferring in Lisbon, but there are direct flights from Boston through Azores Airlines that are worth trying to route through.
+For your return home the nearest airport to Angra do Heroísmo is Lajes International Airport, which has the airport code TER.
 Please double-check our itinerary for the date by which you must arrive in Ponta Delgada.
 You can arrive at any time of the day you choose, however, we strongly urge you to arrive by 6:00 p.m. on Day 1 for our group meeting.
-You can depart from Angra do Heroísmo any time on the final day of the trip.
+You can depart from Angra do Heroísmo via Lajes International Airport any time on the final day of the trip.

 Plugs and Converters

 There are two components to provide external power to your device: adapters and transformers.
 The adapter is the plug, adapting the prongs on a standard U.S. two to three-pronged power cord to match the prongs required by the local outlets.
 The transformer changes the local voltage to that required by your device.

 Portugal uses a type F two circular prong plug.
 This socket also works with type C and type E plugs.
 Their voltage is 230 Volts.
 U.S. outlets are 120V.
 Most new devices (phones and laptops) can handle the different voltage rates, but some devices only work on the U.S. standard of 120V.
 Check your device to see what voltage range it handles.
 Most transformer blocks will have an “Input” line that defines its voltage capacity.
 For example, “Input: 100-240V” means that it will work on voltages from 100V to 240V.
 If your transformer can’t handle the different voltage, you’ll need to purchase a voltage converter.
 You can find world regional voltage converters power packs at various vendors.